 - 100% no logs with no restrictions whatsoever (unlimited bandwidth, unlimited connections)

 - Obfuscation features (Stealth VPN)

-- Dedicated premium servers (no virtual servers) with high bandwidth
+- Dedicated premium servers (no virtual servers or fictitious locations) with excellent bandwidth

 - IPv6 support (gives you both an IPv4 and IPv6 address)

 - Excellent reputation with over 9 years experience (since 2008)